aabato/Magic8/README.md

 1. Open your navigator and find `Main.storyboard`.
     * Note the View Controller that has been created for you.
     * The arrow on the left indicates that this is the initial view controller.
-    * Note the editor has an added panel with the contents of your storyboard
+    * Note the editor has an added panel with the contents of your storyboard.
+This is called your __Document Outline__
     * Note the inspectors panel has more inspectors available.
 2. Open the Library to add something to your view.
 ![Storyboard](./imgs/storyboard.png)